Article ID: kb00360Last Modified: 14-Apr-2026

 Before proceeding, make sure you:

-• Have administrative access to the VM and Proxmox host
+• Have administrative access to the VM and the Proxmox host

 • Use a supported backup solution